dabuchera/web3-access/README.md

 ### Enable Sharing of Data

-- After the upload a file is visible under the main page.
+- After the upload the file is visible under the main page.
 - Files can be deleted or shared.

 | ![yourfiles11.png](/readme-img/yourfiles11.png) |
 |:--:|
 | The uploaded private file. |

-- When shared, the dApp receives permission to share the file.
+- When clicking "Allow Sharing", the dApp receives permission to share the data.
 - The sharing control button becomes available, where role-based and token-based sharing can be specified.
-The buttons trigger the access logic in the smart contracts.

 | ![yourfiles12.png](/readme-img/yourfiles12.png) |
 |:--:|